lukerohde/flashspeak/README.md

   - DONE Independent scrolling for transcript
   - DONE Auto-scroll for new transcript entries
   - DONE Server-rendered transcript updates
+  - The transcript knows if I'm speaking Japanese or English

 - As a user, I want flexible microphone controls:
   - DONE WebRTC audio streaming setup